By Neil Merrett

 Early challenges in the game include learning to use your arms sufficiently to be able push an elevator button.
 Later on, you have to push two buttons simultaneously and this can prove challenging, even with a second player.

-By comparison, a game such as Titanfall 2 has the player in the same span of time running along walls before trying to perform feats of crack Aerial marksmanship across violent battle zones before seconds later leaping into giant robot battle suits to bring down a group of ne’er do wells.
-Both are equally valid forms of expression of movement.
+By comparison, a game such as Titanfall 2 has the player in the same span of time running along walls before trying to perform feats of crack Aerial marksmanship across violent battle zones and then leaping second later into giant robot battle suits to bring down a group of ne’er do wells.
+Both are equally valid forms of the expression of movement.

-But while Titanfall 2 may be a celebration of over the top action and Japanese mecha fetishism, Human Fall Flat is a more open world attempt to admire some very human, if exaggerated, attempts to explore and overcome challenges.
+But while Titanfall 2 may be a celebration of over the top action and Japanese mecha fetishism, Human Fall Flat is more an attempt to admire some very human, if exaggerated, attempts to explore and overcome challenges.

 Similar to having to suffer reduced mobility in permanent or temporary forms while trying to find new ways to interact with the world, the game’s challenge is in overcoming increasingly complex obstacles and literal chasms.

 There is a wonder of scale in the game.
 The player goes from walking, to climbing cliffs, before swinging across chasms via ropes and vines, and then learning to traverse water via a simple wooden boat and a set of oars.
 Later you have to find a way of controlling speed boats and a large tanker.